Being consistently prolific in your creative work is not an anomaly.

 According to a fixed mindset, what you have been able to do in the past sets a limit on what you’ll be able to do in the future.
-A fixed mindset is the belief that your capabilities have certain limits that you can’t overcome.
+A fixed mindset is a belief that your capabilities have certain limits that you can’t overcome.
 While this is true to some degree – everyone has limits – a fixed mindset will keep you from learning, growing, or pushing yourself past your comfort zone.
-You’ll accept arbitrary limits that are well below your actual capabilities, and as result, be tied to what is familiar and unable to see your own potential.
+You’ll accept arbitrary limits that are well below your actual capabilities, and as a result, be tied to what is familiar and unable to see your own potential.

 “Other people’s success takes away from mine.”

 The mental block of comparison grows from a belief in success scarcity: there is only so much opportunity, and thus, only so much success available in the world.
 Therefore, if someone else succeeds before you do, they’re a threat to you.
 This idea, of course, is nonsense.
 Comparison will keep you in a state of panic and continual fluctuation as you will always find other people who are slightly more skilled, or started sooner, or seem to do better work than you.
 Their achievements will make you feel as if your efforts are pointless.
 You’ll want to give up, or you will continually shift your focus looking for some ground you can claim first.

 “I think I know what I want, but I never really do.”